RishabhAnand0325/ProPal-Task-Project/README.md

 ![Screenshot 2025-06-10 181207](https://github.com/user-attachments/assets/47497a2f-b73a-4aa6-a9fe-72fc6bff1f14)

-When we press ("no") the program  gets exited as shown above
+When we press ("n") the program  gets exited as shown above

 Here, a demo video for my task